 Advisor: Lauren Young

-This activity is open to 4th and 5th grade students elected by their classmates.
-We meet on Thursday afternoons (after school) once a month to plan activities and projects for our school community.
+This is open to fourth and fifth grade students elected by their classmates.
+The group meets on Thursday afternoons (after school) once a month to plan activities and projects for the school community.
 Some activities are just for fun, and some are providing a service.

 Advisor: Elyse Loughlin